unifiedtheories/unifiedtheories.github.io/index.md

 ### [Visual Design][visuals]

-Here I provide a few examples of visuals I have created, includes works such as datasheets, graphs, flowcharts, and powerpoint presentations.
+Here I provide a few examples of visuals I have created, includes works such as datasheets and powerpoint presentations.

 ### [Computer Science Demos][csdemo]